3mo-esolutions/model/docs/library/DialogComponent.md

 Dialog components have 3 differences to a regular component.

 ### 1. Root Element
 It must contain a `mo-dialog` element in its root.
-It has relevant properties for a dialog such as `header`, `size`, `primaryButtonText`, etc.
+It has relevant properties for a dialog such as `heading`, `size`, `primaryButtonText`, etc.

 ### 2. Parameters